klamike/btt-toggl/README.md

 # btt-toggl
 Control [Toggl](https://track.toggl.com) timers across different workspaces and projects via [BetterTouchTool](https://folivora.ai/) touchbar widgets.
 Uses Toggl API v9.
-Includes tag support, caching to cut down on network requests, and can use `cURL`, `requests`, `urllib`, or `urllib3` to make API calls.
+Includes tag support, caching to cut down on network requests, and can use `cURL`, `PycURL`, `requests`, `urllib`, or `urllib3` to make API calls.

 ![multi](readme_img/multi.png)

 ## Installation

-`btt-toggl` depends on Python ≥3.8 (and the `requests`/`urllib3` libraries if you want to use those backends).
+`btt-toggl` depends on Python ≥3.8 (and the `PycURL`/`requests`/`urllib3` libraries if you want to use those backends).
 If you already have a Python installation, you can use that.
 To get some more speed you can also use [pypy3](https://www.pypy.org/features.html), which you can install with [Homebrew](https://brew.sh/) using `brew install pypy3`.
 Then:

 1. Clone `btt-toggl` to your local machine by running `git clone https://github.com/klamike/btt-toggl`
 2. Edit `config_example.py` file: